sharonpamela/advancedsolutionsbootcamp/flow_verify_app/flow_verify_app.rst

 View Detected Traffic Flows
 ---------------------------

-Navigate to <icon>hamburger menu **Policies > Security Policies > AppTaskMan-abc** to view the detected traffic flows to and from the Task Manager application.
+From the navigation menu , select *Policies > Security Policies > AppTaskMan-abc** to view the detected traffic flows to and from the Task Manager application.

 Confirm that **Environment: Dev** is listed as a source.
 The source box and line should appear in yellow to indicate the detected ping and web traffic from our Windows client VM in the dev environment.
 This can take a few minutes to appear.